 Another benefit of reviewing search terms, you can see if someone has added unwanted content to your website.
 For example, I was working with a Builder’s Association in the Northeast.
 Their traffic tripled in six months.
 A quick review of their top pages revealed someone added a page to the website about hacking an online game.
 That was their number one page.
 We found it and removed it.

 Each month we perform a diagnostic for our clients with SEO or advanced managed services agreements.
 The software scans websites for toxic backlinks, disconnected pages, or missing SEO elements, among other things.

 Backlinks are when another website links to your website as a source of information.
 These links increase your SEO since another source is citing your website as reputable.
 The problem is non-reputable websites will also link to your website.
 These are known as toxic links.
 Toxic links can come from websites that are not relevant to your business, have security issues, or websites not meeting Google’s standards for websites.
 These harmful links can damage your SEO or even get you penalized by Google.

 Also, pages on websites can disconnect and not work.
 Disconnections are common and easily fixed.
 Contacts pages and Call-to-Action (CTA) buttons are most likely to be affected.
 Typically these pages are your top lead source.
 So they need to be checked monthly, if not weekly.

 Keeping your website safe is an ongoing process.
 Any reputable company will provide these services for a fee or as part of an SEO, hosting, or website build packages.
 The important part is to make sure you don’t let your maintenance and security lapse.
 If it does, have a backup plan.

-Power Marketing has been a valued technical partner for homebuilders, contractors, and the home services industries for almost three decades.
+Power Marketing has been a valued technical partner & SEO company for homebuilders, contractors, and the home services industries for almost three decades.

 Contact us today for a free consultation in regard to your website’s speed, security and maintenance!